 Shital Verma: A portrait goes beyond just copying a person’s face.
 Before starting any work, it is essential to study the characteristics of a person.
 This will enable us to help choose the best image to justify their personality.

 Your artworks showcase a broad and versatile style.
 How would you best describe your style, and what would you call your signature style/technique?

-Shital: When I started digital portrait, I experimented a lot, following several renowned illustrators, studying their styles and techniques.
+Shital Verma: When I started digital portraits, I experimented a lot, following several renowned illustrators, and studying their styles and techniques.
 I use varying styles to match the personality of the person in the portrait.

 Your works can be found in various mediums, from pen and ink to digital.
-Which is your most favourite medium and why?
+Which is your favorite medium and why?

 Most of your works are exclusively digital.
-How did you transition from traditional medium to digital?
+How did you transition from a traditional medium to a digital one?
 Can you recall that period when you were first introduced to digital art for us?

 Shital: Being an Art Director, I often had to illustrate my ideas to better guide my team, and digital was the medium for this due to its ease and accessibility.
 With time, the medium grew on me, and I began using it for my portrait drawings.

-Whose portrait among your creations is your favourite and why?
+Whose portrait among your creations is your favorite and why?

 Shital: Irrfan Khan and Chadwick Boseman

 What are some of the projects that we can look forward to in the future?